 By the way, if selected microphysical scheme does not calculate re, the default value of re ice and re snow in RRTMG are switched in SW and LW code.
 Is this a mistake?
 Or different values of re should be used in SW an LW code?
 Suppose re snow should be larger than re ice, thus the LW code is wrong.
+The coding error only affect the results when setting inflagsw/inflaglw < 3 and iceflagsw/iceflagsw < 4, but these are not popular choices.
+In our case, ThomA scheme calculates re and passes the value to RRTMG scheme, thus the coding error does not affect our simulations.

 3.1.2.
 Lower limit of effective radius used to calculate cloud optical depth